aemonge/aemonge.github.io/README.md

 ### Skills {#skills}

 - Team leader
   : Experience since 2015 leading teams guiding members into their self-taught capacities, improving the value of the team as a whole.
-I'm recurrently able to transform junior and newbies developers into a senior quality developers.
-Moving from leading 3 people into leading 15 in 2020.
+I'm recurrently able to transform junior and senior developers into a senior quality developers and architects.
+Starting the leadership from three personas into fifteen in 2020.

 - Empowering
-  : Since my career started form developer all they way up to technical lead, I can easily share my knowledge to both developers and producto owners.
+  : Since my career started form freelance full stack developer all they way up to technical lead, I can easily share my knowledge to both developers and product owners.
 I usually prefer teaching people to learn how overcome problems, rather than giving them the solution; this allows me to work smarter and not harder.
 My communication skills are in constant evolution and since 2017 I'm proud to keep in touch with developer that have become architects after working with me.

 - Scientific approach
   : IT is always moving forward at high speeds, therefore I'm obligated to perform a full research any time there's a suggestion or a new requirement.
-My research tends to compare fully all the alternatives, in order to be sure we have chosen the best current solution. mY Creativity, mixed with de detail oriented allows me to have innovative and valuable results.
+My research tends to compare fully all the alternatives, in order to be sure we have chosen the best current solution.
+My Creativity mixed with de detail oriented allows me to have innovative and valuable results and to see hidden opportunities.

 ---